 Roommate Agreement – Specifies precisely how roommates in a shared abode should behave, as well as their responsibilities to one another.

-Sublease Agreement – Used as a secondary agreement, this document establishes conditions for the original tenant to rent out the leased property to a new tenant.
+Sublease Agreement – Used as a secondary agreement that allows an original tenant to rent out a leased unit to a new tenant.

 What is a Colorado Lease Agreement?

-A Colorado Lease Agreement acts as a legal reference point for both landlords and tenants entering into a lease together.
-The document makes it clear what legal responsibilities each must abide to as well as their respective rights.
+A Colorado Lease Agreement is a form that binds individuals into an obligation to make payments for a rental property (in exchange for having the right to live or work in it).
+The document makes it clear what legal responsibilities each must abide by as well as their respective rights.
 In the interests of vetting tenants and finding the most suitable one, landlords should make use of a rental application.